CEO's Message

 Future Outlook

-· To manage the liquidity and costs judiciously to ensure sustainable earnings and profitability.
+• Manage liquidity and costs judiciously ensuring sustainable earnings and profitability.

-From inception till date the company has been delivering on its commitment of increasing shareholders’ wealth.
-It’s a relentless pursuit of excellence and a commitment to continual improvement.
+From inception till date the company has been delivering on its commitment of increasing shareholders’ wealth in its relentless pursuit of excellence.
 Our endeavor is to constantly seek out new processes, products and efficiencies aimed at making things better for our customers.
 Our success is attributable to the dedication of our employees and our continued focus on keeping commitments to our stakeholders.
-Management believes that though weakening economy has an impact on all businesses and industries, the company has an operational and capital structure that can put it into the pedestal of growth as and when the opportunity arise.
-The sound guidance and encouragement from our Board of Directors has played a significant role in maintaining the asset quality and enhancing our profitability.
-Success is not final and failure is not fatal – we are committed to continue our legacy of excellence aiming to make AOFS an admirable and illustrious financial service provider for today and the next generation.
+The management continues to closely monitor economic conditions and indicators including interest rates, delinquency and capital markets.
+The sound guidance and encouragement from our Board of Directors has played a significant role in maintaining the asset quality and profitability.
+Our aim is to build on our heritage of success and to make AOFS, an outstanding and illustrious financial service provider for today and the next generation.

 AFTAB PATEL